Josh Allen Player Prop Bets for NFL Week 10 | Buffalo vs. New York 11/14/2021

 Matchup vs. New York

-- Allen averaged 180.7 passing yards per game in six matchups against the Jets, 103.8 yards below his over/under for Sunday.
+- Allen averaged 180.7 passing yards per game in six matchups against the Jets, 103.8 yards fewer than his over/under for Sunday.

-- Allen has two multi-TD games over those contests against the Jets, and threw multiple TD passes against them in one matchup.
+- Allen threw multiple touchdown passes twice over those six matchups against the Jets.
+He threw multiple TD passes against them once.

-- The 291.0 passing yards the Jets allow per game makes them the NFL's 30th-ranked pass defense this season.
+- This week Allen will face the NFL's 30th-ranked pass defense (291.0 yards allowed per game).

-- The Jets have surrendered 13 touchdowns through the air (1.6 per game).
-They are 14th in the NFL in that category.
+- At 1.6 passing TDs conceded per game, the Jets defense is ranked 14th in the league.

 Recent Performances